Jesus Has Come To Make Us Ministers Of Our God

 But, are you aware that this same prophetic word from Isaiah 61 went on to speak of our Messiah making “an everlasting covenant with them,” with the blessed result being that we, under this New Covenant, “will be called priests of the Lord; you shall be spoken of as ministers of our God?”

-And, as we are blessed to see, according to this prophecy it is also through the “everlasting covenant” of our Lord that we have been given this same wonderful “good news” of “liberty” and “freedom” to be “ministers of our God!”
+And, we are also blessed to see, according to this prophecy, that it is through the “everlasting covenant” of our Lord that we have been given this same wonderful “good news” of “liberty” and “freedom” to be called “ministers of our God!”

 This is the anointing that “the Spirit of the Lord God” gave Jesus - to free us from sin so we would be free to be with Him, forever, through “an everlasting covenant.”